 The final day of our World Prematurity Day celebrations saw our 4th annual World Prematurity Funday.
 This was put together by our trustees, volunteers, staff from the neonatal units and our wonderful neonatal families.
 We did slime making, rock painting, hair braiding, treasure hunting and everyone who came had fun.
 We raised an impressive £1,700.00 on the day but also raised awareness of the work the charity does and the support we provide to families in neonatal care.

 It is safe to say November was a good month.

 So what is next for Spoons?
 Well December promises to be just as busy and it is really beginning to look like Christmas.
 There is glitter and gifts everywhere.

 We have our annual Christmas party for families and staff from the neonatal unit, which is always a fantastic afternoon.

 We also have visits from Santa and his elves on the neonatal unit.
 This is a special event and allows us to bring some Christmas magic to the neonatal unit.
-Families get the opportunity to have their babies photograph taken with Santa and neonatal siblings get to chat to him.
+Families get the opportunity to have their baby’s photograph taken with Santa and neonatal siblings get to chat to him.
 Of course there are gifts to wrap for our babies and families on the neonatal unit and mince pies to be eaten by us all.

-Whilst we do have fun with Christmas on the neonatal unit and within our neonatal communities.
-It is important we point out that Christmas with a baby on the neonatal unit can be difficult, and whilst we aim to make it special.
-Some families are dreading Christmas as they know their baby will still be on the neonatal unit and their family will be split.
+Whilst we do have fun with Christmas on the neonatal unit and within our neonatal communities, it is important we point out that Christmas with a baby on the neonatal unit can be difficult, and whilst we aim to make it special, some families are dreading Christmas as they know their baby will still be on the neonatal unit and their family will be split.